Evelyn De Morgan: Legacy

 In October 1991, sixteen of De Morgan's canvases belonging to the De Morgan Centre were destroyed in a fire at Bourlet's warehouse.

-A retrospective Evelyn De Morgan: The Modern Painter in Victorian London runs from April 2025 – 4 January 2026 at the Guildhall Art Gallery in London.
+A retrospective Evelyn De Morgan: The Modern Painter in Victorian London ran from April 2025 – 4 January 2026 at the Guildhall Art Gallery in London.
 Several of De Morgan's works were included in the Clark Art Institute’s 2025 exhibit A Room of Her Own: Women Artists-Activists in Britain, 1875-1945.

 Collections

 Her works are held in the De Morgan Collection, the De Morgan Museum at Cannon Hall, Barnsley, the Walker Art Gallery in Liverpool, the National Trust properties of Wightwick Manor and Knightshayes Court, the Russell-Cotes Art Gallery and Museum, the National Portrait Gallery and the Southwark Art Collection.